jamesalexmorgan/email-service/README.md

 ## TODO

-Some things, which we didn't get round to yet...
+Some things we couldn't quite get working in this demo...

+- The scenario when both apis fail, the SQS queue should retry the lambda every 30 seconds but we couldn't get that working yet.

+Some things, for the future...

 - Support html field
 - An integration test that check the email arrived - logs into gmail and checks if the email was received 🤔 At the mercy of Mailgun/SendGrid's delivery time (how long would you wait?)
-- Guarenteed delivery - DynamoDB to record request, meanwhile lambda retries if failure
+- Guarenteed delivery - DynamoDB to record requests
 - /email-status endpoint, where (providing a GUID) customers can check on the status of a particular email... while still in SQS queue 'pending', after giving up (after 50 times) 'failed'
 - deploy additional dev/test environments with CI pipeline
 - Create signup endpoint/page, account, subscription, service and monitor usage, allowing so many calls per month